InStrRev Function

 Access for Microsoft 365 Access 2024 Access 2021 Access 2019 Access 2016

-Returns the position of an occurrence of one string within another, from the end of string in an Access desktop database.
+Returns the position of one string within another in an Access desktop database.
+The search starts at the end of the string.

 Syntax